piclas-framework/piclas/docs/documentation/userguide/tutorials/dsmc-cone-gmsh/dsmc-cone-gmsh.md

     Mesh.MshFileVersion = 4.1;
     Save "70degCone_3D.msh";

-The mesh file (`70degCone_3D.msh`) used by **piclas** are created by supplying an input file `hopr.ini` with the required information for a mesh that has been created by Gmsh.
+The mesh file in the file format `.h5` used by **piclas** has to be converted using HOPR by supplying an input file `hopr.ini` using the corresponding mode:
-The mesh file is then converted with HOPR, using the corresponding mode:

     Mode = 5